silasmartinez/provider_notifier/readme.md

 ### TLDR
 This document is a discussion of the design decisions reached during docussions on Thursday.
 It identifies two key models (**charting element** and **notification**), and offers simplified defintions of those models, and some discussion of dependencies involved.

-Code in this repo includes the generation of a POC what I judge to be the most interesting structure in play for this solution, the **list of notification elements**, and associated tests.
+Code in this repo includes the generation of a POC what I judge to be the most interesting structure in play for this solution, the **list of notification elements**, and a basic set of test assertions.

 Running `npm install`, and then `npm test`, will execute those tests (assuming node is properly set up).